ChorusOne/opus-pool-sdk/book/docs/classes/OpusPool/Methods/getStakeBalanceForUser.md

 ▸ **getStakeBalanceForUser**(`vault`): `Promise`\<`StakeBalanceReturnType`\>

-Retrieves stake balance for user in the vault
+Retrieves the stake balance for the user in the vault

 #### Parameters